papatenko/dotfiles/README.md

 ![image](./screenshot.png)

-This directory contains the dotfiles for my **KDE Catppuccin Fedora** system.
+This directory contains the dotfiles for my **Catppuccin Fedora** system.

 ## Installation